PalSubham/social-media/README.md

-# sharELand
+# sharELand-backend

-A social media
+A social media.
+This backend is based on Django and using Celery for live notifications.